ray-project/ray/doc/source/cluster/kubernetes.rst

 The Ray Kubernetes Operator
 ---------------------------
 Deployments of Ray on Kubernetes are managed by the ``Ray Kubernetes Operator``.
-The Ray Operator follows the standard Kubernetes `operator pattern`_: the main players are
+The Ray Operator follows the standard Kubernetes `Operator pattern`_.
+The main players are

 - A `Custom Resource`_ called a ``RayCluster``, which describes the desired state of the Ray cluster.
 - A `Custom Controller`_, the ``Ray Operator``, which processes ``RayCluster`` resources and manages the Ray cluster.

-Under the hood, the Operator uses the `Ray Autoscaler<ray-cluster-overview>` to launch and scale your Ray cluster.
+Under the hood, the Operator uses the :ref:`Ray Autoscaler<cluster-index>` to launch and scale your Ray cluster.

 The rest of this document explains how to launch a small example Ray cluster on Kubernetes.

-See :ref:`here<k8s-advanced>` for further configuration details.
+- :ref:`Ray on Kubernetes Configuration and Advanced Usage<k8s-advanced>`.

 .. _ray-helm: